-- The Panel encourages the Department to seek for collaborations with companies which could offer internship opportunities for the students.
+The Panel encourages the Department to seek for collaborations with companies which could offer internship opportunities for the students.
 The internship can be offered as an option in the third semester (if students decide not to do a dissertation or attend the two extra courses).
-This will possibly allow to attract younger students as well as diversify the age base of students that are mostly admitted currently. - The Panel welcomes the initiative of the Programme team to seek the opportunity of creating an External Advisory Board.
-We encourage the department to continue this effort. - The Panel encourages the Programme team to seek for collaborations with foreign institutions by signing MOUs, which can further facilitate students' mobility.
+This will possibly allow to attract younger students as well as diversify the age base of students that are mostly admitted currently.

+The Panel welcomes the initiative of the Programme team to seek the opportunity of creating an External Advisory Board.

+The Panel encourages the Programme team to seek for collaborations with foreign institutions by signing MOUs, which can further facilitate students' mobility.